 I the Easter bunny will be bringing to my 3 and 5 year old girls in their Easter baskets this April!

 - Socks – These girls seem to have big feet like their momma and are pretty rough on their socks.
-This year’s basket will include these cute cat designs for Hailey and these buggy designs for Brielle.
-(PS mine don’t prefer these no show lengths, but if yours dig them, aren’t these fruit ones perfect for summer?)
+These colorful ones would be perfect for a spring Easter basket or these fruit ones for the upcoming summer season!

 - Water bottles – we love these Contingo ones, using these in our home, Brielle’s lunch bag or for sports.
 They have a flip down spout that’s protected in case it’s dropped and they don’t leak.
 The girls will be excited about these pretty new colors!